Automattic/jetpack/projects/plugins/wpcomsh/README.md

 ### Custom colors and fonts (+ Typekit fonts)

 On WP.com, we provide custom colors and fonts in a site's Customizer.
 In order to get them supported on an AT site, wpcomsh imports the `colors`, `custom-fonts` and `custom-fonts-typekit` codebases.

-### Notification if site is using old Pressable IPs

-If not using WordPress.com nameservers and site pointed to old Pressable IPs show a notice in `wp-admin/` saying that site will stop working if they don't update to the new IPs (which are shown in the notice).

 ### Media Library used space